 What is a Synthesis Essay?

-A synthesis essay is a written document that gathers several works with differing views.
+A synthesis essay is a written document that gathers and analyzes several works with differing views.
 The primary purpose of such a paper is to provide an in-depth analysis of contrasting ideas and determine their relationship to one topic.
 Besides that, it aims to provide insightful connections and shed light on the said topic.
 It is often one of the tasks on AP English Language and Composition exams.

 Note: Want to know more about essays in general?
 Read our dedicated article: What is an essay?

 Synthesis essays follow the same structural pattern as regular essays.
 That is, the professor will expect you to write an essay with a clear and visible introduction, body, and conclusion section.
-The number of body paragraphs and sources included in your paper hinges on the word count.
+How many paragraphs and sources are included in your paper hinges on the word count.
 High school students usually write one-page synthesis essays.
-In contrast, college or university undergraduates are often required to write three and more pages.
+In contrast, college students or university undergraduates are often required to write three and more pages.

 3 Main Types of Synthesis Essays

 There are three major types of synthesis essays.
 Knowing their functions will allow you to distinguish between them easily and write them properly if the type is specified.
 So, let’s take a closer look at every synthesis essay type and highlight their features.

 1. Argumentative Synthesis

 An argumentative synthesis essay is the most accurate type.
 This essay rests upon several authoritative sources, analyzes them, and takes a clear stance on the topic.